harrisonwr/Cheatsheet/Step_by_Step_Chefbot.md

 ## How the Chefbot Constructs
 Since we clone the files from chefbot and turtlebot packages, we will try to explain the code following how the program been called.
 To do so, we will create packages to build chefbot from scratch.
+There will have some minor adjustment with the joints and links

 ### Setup
 We are going to name the robot myturtle